 By convincing leading scientists in the areas of ecological sustainability that nuclear has a role to play, we hope that others opposed to nuclear energy on purely ‘environmental’ – or ideological – grounds might reconsider their positions.

 This divide among the important driving forces behind climate mitigation, though, is dangerous – it threatens to cripple climate action.
 Energy supply is a large part of the green house gas equation.
 Quoting Executive Director of the International Energy Agency (IEA), Maria van der Hoeven:

 Energy accounts for two-thirds of global greenhouse gas emissions and as such its role is central in tackling climate change.

 Despite what many climate action groups advocate, energy experts reviewing the potentials of all technologies don’t see a realistic possibility for a rapid shift into 100% renewable energy.
 The majority of scientists and engineers, as represented by the IPCC and IEA, acknowledge that it is not possible on this timescale or level of technology.
 Others have pointed out the same thing, here, here, here, and here, for instance.
 The important fact is that right now we need both, renewables and nuclear.

-In 2014 IPCC report presented their review on the mitigation potentials of energy supply, and its scenarios have a mix of renewables and nuclear replacing fossil fuels – roughly 3/5 by renewable technologies and 2/5 by nuclear power (see graph on page 304).
+In 2014 IPCC report presented their review on the mitigation potentials of energy supply (they’ve changed their web content, archived report here), and its scenarios have a mix of renewables and nuclear replacing fossil fuels – roughly 3/5 by renewable technologies and 2/5 by nuclear power (old graph on page 304, archived reports show reuired nuclear increases on page 132, or in summary paper page 14).
 They also say: